 Same goes for the Baroque Works agents in their own cover arc.
 Miss Goldenweek deserves a special mention: she went extreme lengths to save coworkers she never meet.

-The cover of Chapter 596 features Luffy and his brothers as adults Including Sabo who died as a kid.
+The cover of Chapter 596 features Luffy and his brothers as adults Including Sabo, who was assumed to be dead.
 Eyes are covered, but we get to see what he might have looked like as an adult.

 Another subtly heartwarming bit?
 On the cover where Sabo is alive as an adult, Ace's tattoo, which most had assumed was misspelled by the tattoo artist, is missing the crossed out S. That was no mistake.
 It was Sabo's jolly roger from when they where children, deliberately put right in the middle of Ace's name as a tribute to him.